Story of the collapse

 TRAINING 3.
 Ensure that everyone can identify warning signs of a structural failure – e.g. leaks and lighting faults – and report these to trigger safety measures.

 PROCUREMENT.
-Include deflection monitoring in the contract, so that it’s budgeted for and responsible project partners are aware about design sensitivities and the expected accuracy of the construction.
-If readings exceed acceptable levels, agreed safety measures can be taken swiftly.
+Include structural performance monitoring (defined in the instrumentation and monitoring plan) in the contract, so that it’s budgeted for and responsible project partners are aware of design sensitivities and the actions expected if readings exceed trigger values.

 CULTURE 2.
-Contractors that make errors may be putting lives at risk, so they should work with the project team to resolve them as quickly as possible.
+Designers and construction organisations that make errors may be putting lives at risk, so they should work with the project team to highlight and resolve these as quickly as possible.

 CULTURE 3.
-Leaks and lighting faults must be taken seriously and acted on, as they could be signs of an imminent structural failure.
+Unusual events such as leaks and lighting faults must be investigated and acted upon, as they could be signs of an imminent structural failure.

 CULTURE 4.
 Factors such as the pressure to deliver on time and the fear of admitting failure can lead people to ignore the warning signs.
 Construction projects need to create an environment of open reporting where people aren’t inhibited from sharing safety concerns.
-CROSS exists for this purpose.
-Concerns should ideally be dealt with on a project as soon as they arise.
+This has to be reinforced by senior leaders and all management teams on civil engineering and infrastructure projects.
+CROSS exists to share learning across the industry, but concerns must be dealt with on a project as soon as they arise.

 Deviation from the method statement